ironcore-dev/gardener-extension-provider-ironcore/docs/operations/operations.md

-# Using the onmetal provider extension with Gardener as operator
+# Using the ironcore provider extension with Gardener as operator

 The [`core.gardener.cloud/v1beta1.CloudProfile` resource](https://github.com/gardener/gardener/blob/master/example/30-cloudprofile.yaml)
 declares a `providerConfig` field that is meant to contain provider-specific configuration.